A retired couple hiking in the Smokies

 5. Nashville, TN

-So what are some of the financial benefits of retiring In Tennessee?
-First things first, Tennessee doesn’t have a state income tax, meaning your social security and retirement savings aren’t taxed.
+So is Tennessee a good place to retire, financially speaking?
+First things first, Tennessee doesn’t have a state income tax, including social security and retirement savings.
 Public and private pensions, along with withdrawals from retirement accounts, are also not taxed.

-The overall cost of living is also lower than the national index of 100, coming in at 89.9.
-Various expenses, such as food, housing, and healthcare, are cheaper — even in big cities like Knoxville — than they are in other states.
+The overall cost of living is also less than the rest of the U.S., coming in at 89.9 – about 10 percent lower than average.
+And various expenses, such as food, housing, and healthcare, are cheaper — even in big cities like Knoxville — than they are in other states.

-And when compared to other southern states, Tennessee is among the lowest, when it comes to cost of living — especially when paired up with Florida.
-There, the cost of living comes in at 103.1.
-North Carolina comes in only slightly higher at 91, while South Carolina is just barely lower at 89.3.
+And when compared to other Southern states, Tennessee is among the lowest when it comes to cost of living — especially when paired up with Florida.
+There, the cost of living is more than 3 percent higher than the national average.
+Neighboring North Carolina is slightly higher at about 9 percent lower than average, and South Carolina is just about equal to Tennessee.

 A mature couple is carrying items from their house out to a PODS portable moving container in their driveway.
 The container’s door is open and several moving boxes and pieces of furniture are visible inside.
 It’s nearly full, but there is still space for a few more items.